eelfire/arc-lang/Spec.md

 ## Keywords

 ```
-let       // Used to declare variable
+let      // Used to declare variables
-mut       // Used to declare mutability of variable
+mut      // Used to declare mutable types
-type      // Used to declare type
+type     // Used to declare type of variable
-fx        // Used to declare function
+fx       // Used to functions
-main      // Used to define the start of execution (entry point) of a program
+main     // Used to define the start of execution of a program
-return    // Used to return a value from a function to the caller
+return   // Ued to return a value from a function to the caller
 while    // Keyword for 'while' loop
 for      // Keyword for 'for' loop
 continue // Used to stop an iteration and continue with the next in a loop block
 break    // Used to abruptly jump out of the loop block
-in        // Keyword to represent membership in arrays, lists, tuplesa and iterators
+in       // Keyword to represent membership in arrays, lists and tuples
-import    // Import built-in and user defined packages
+import   // Import built-in anduser defined packages
 pub      // public
 mod      //
 super    //
-struct    // Denote user defined structures
+self
-enum      // Denote user defined enumerations
+struct   // denote user defined structures
-impl      // Denote user defined implementations (similar to methods) for types and structs
+enum
-self      // Denote current instance of a type or struct
+impl
-true      // Boolean type true
+true	 // Boolean true
-false     // Boolean type false
+false  	 // Boolean false
 try  	 // Exception handling
 catch    // "		      "
 throw    // "                 "
 ```

 ## Operators